wandss/FileNetPEAPI/README.md

 # FileNetPEAPI
-This is a Python API for using FileNet Process Engine (Case Foundation) Package name: fnetpepAPI
+This is a Python API for using FileNet Process Engine (Case Foundation).
+Package name: fnetpepAPI

 This document explains how to use this API.
 It is important to have some knowledge on some Process Engine concepts like:
-**Queues, Roles, Workbaskets, etc.**
+**Queues, Roles, Workbaskets etc.**

 Obviously knowing **[Python](https://www.python.org/)** will help.